-We can eliminate the gauge field by a gauge transformation on the sphere at the cost of creating a relative phase between the superconduction nodes.
-The position dependent phase is just $\lambda.$ This frozen-in phase is the electomagnetic memory effect.
-It can be detected by reconnecting the nodes with wires.
-Currents will flow proportional to the phase differences.
+We can eliminate the gauge field by a gauge transformation on the sphere at the cost of creating a relative phase between the superconducting nodes.
+The position dependent phase is just $\lambda$ This frozen-in phase is the electromagnetic memory effect.

+The relative phases of the nodes can be detected by connecting pairs of nodes with Josephson junctions.
+Josephson currents will flow proportional to the phase differences.

 \sc